Skip to content

 A small samples of Kirigami for the scales

 Another approached I had was making a kind of romboide but with the edges circular.
 Each piece has some cuts to be able to assemble them together and form a pattern all together and create a textile that you can sew on the garment later on.
-An example of like this image:
+An example image:

 A small samples of Kirigami for creating a textile